kingsdigitallab/alice-thornton/frontend/posts/blog/2023-08-01-YorkshireDay.md

 When her mother died in 1659, and her younger brother, Christopher, inherited Hipswell Hall, Thornton was forced to move her family out.
-She initially only went as far as her nearby Aunt Norton’s house - St Nicholas, Richmond - as she was heavily pregnant [restoration blog link].
+She initially only went as far as nearby Aunt Norton’s house - St Nicholas, Richmond - as she was heavily pregnant [restoration blog link].
 Once she had recovered, Alice and her husband moved to the part of north Yorkshire from where William Thornton hailed: Ryedale.

 For Thornton, this was not just a move of forty miles within North Yorkshire, but a ‘removal from my own country, friends and relations’.[1]
 Thornton relates, though, that she managed to bring offcuts of the fashionable plane trees planted at Hipswell so that she could ‘set [them] in rows and walks in the front of my house’, providing a link between her old home and the new.[2]